yorevs/homesetup/README.md

 - Darwin
     + High Sierra and higher
 - Linux
-    + Ubuntu 16.04 and higher
+    + Ubuntu 16 and higher
-    + CentOS
+    + CentOS 7 and higher

 #### Supported Shells